Izabelawenda/Izabelawenda/README.md

 - 👋 Hi, I’m @Izabelawenda
-- 👀 I’m interested in video games.
+- 👀 I’m interested in learning new things and gaining knowledge in CS.
 - 🌱 I’m currently learning Java and studying at AGH University of Science and Technology 3rd year.
 - 📫 How to reach me izabelawenda16@gmail.com